-Understanding internet speeds and bandwidths is important.
+Understanding internet speeds and bandwidths are important.
 Bandwidth is a measurement of consumed data resources expressed in bits per second (Mbps); it’s also referred to as maximum throughput.
-Fiber provides greater bandwidth than copper and has standardized performance up to 10 Gbps. (gigabits per second) Here is the tricky part, a cooper cable (e.g. Cat-6 cable similar to the picture top right) can relay 600 megahertz (MHz) over 100 meters.
+Fiber provides greater bandwidth than copper and has standardized performance up to 10 Gbps. (gigabits per second) Here is the tricky part, a cooper cable (e.g., Cat-6 cable similar to the picture top right) can relay 600 megahertz (MHz) over 100 meters.

 Comparing megabits and megahertz is like comparing apples and oranges, but a short answer is 100MHz is equal to 200Mbps.
 The megabit (the apple) measures data bits while megahertz (the orange) measures frequency, two very different things, but cables like these can handle 1000 Mbps speeds (gigabit Ethernet) at 100 MHz.
 What AKNA needs is either material.
 What it does not need is the current rate of decay of the old lines.

 Just like clean water, the telecommunications infrastructure of our community is important.
-Unlike our water, it is not entrusted to a well thought out public trust.
+Unlike our water, it is not entrusted to a well-thought-out public trust.
 It is sold at auction and licensed to corporations such as Verizon by the FCC, the City, and New York.
 When it is vital to think long term, the pressures from the top-down, federal to regional, state, and local seem to weaken the city’s broadband infrastructure.
-But, this is one of those sneaky problems because most city residents who want access to the internet have it.
+This is one of those sneaky problems because most city residents who want access to the internet have it.
 They don’t know how bad it is.
 In fact, the New York State Broadband Program Office, Annual Report 2012-2013 claimed erroneously that 97% of city residents had access to high-speed broadband.
 This is wool over somebody’s eyes.
 The reality is very different.
 Since then, the office has become more accountable.
 (See the Verizon NSA Scandal article link below)